Case Studies in Justice #

 The entire Topic Area of Justice was 15 years overdue.
 It is part of a procrastinated support service for my students studying a book by Geoffrey Robertson, The Justice Game, which records some of the landmark legal cases a young lawyer from Australia faced in his early days after graduating from Oxford in England from the early 1970’s to the mid 1990’s.
 The book chronicles some major Human rights cases that challenged the entrenched mind set of an ancient legal institution.

-Chief Justice Beverley McLachlin # Few figures in the pantheon of the Canadian judges’ trade union are more saintly than Beverley McLauchlin - brilliance at the law, steadfast vocal adherence to legal values, perhaps not quite so keen on Justice, rising to dizzying heights in the service of the nation.
+Chief Justice Beverley McLachlin # Few figures in the pantheon of the Canadian judges’ trade union have a more formidable reputation than Beverley McLauchlin - brilliance at the law, steadfast vocal adherence to legal principles, - perhaps not quite so keen on the noble virtues of truth or Justice, rising to dizzying heights in the service of the nation.
 My first introduction to former Supreme Court of Canada Chief Justice Beverley McLachlin were her comments at the Canadian Bar Association (CBA) annual meeting in Saskatoon in Aug 18, 2013.

 Canadian Judicial Council # Disclaimer: Below you will find a series of emails, sent to the Canadian government over a period of some seven years, asserting my civil right for lawfully entitled information, regarding a 2014 formal complaint to the Canadian Judicial Council.
 (File: 14-0393), concerning apparent failings of the judiciary.
 Defying a statutory Act of the Canadian Parliament, it has never received a meaningful response.
 I update it at will or whenever the spirit moves me.

-Canadian Protests against Covid # The February, 2022 protests in Ottawa, and across Canada could be just another indicator of people losing faith, confidence and trust in the social legitimacy and trust of all public institutions — including courts, fuelled by a culture of impunity.
-While we have every right and duty to hold all power to account when we enter dangerous regressive eras, it is crucial how we do it.
+Canadian Protests against Covid # The February, 2022 protests in Ottawa, and across Canada could be just another indicator of people losing faith, confidence, and trust in the social legitimacy and trust of all public institutions — including courts, fuelled by a culture of impunity.
+In the foreword to the latest “World Report” from Human Rights Watch, the organisation notes: that crises do not come from nowhere.
+They are cultivated by governments that do not uphold their obligations to their people.

 Manitoba’s Justice System # The world is out of joint and something is rotten in Manitoba’s insular Justice System and cursed spite, Canadian officials and politicians have wantonly failed in their responsibility to put it right.
 Serious, endemic, cultural flaws appear irrefutable and in urgent need of radical reform.
 Manitoban’s are entitled to higher standards of Justice.
 But then in a democracy, you only get the government and Justice system you deserve.